quii/learn-go-with-tests/hello-world/readme.md

 ### one...last...refactor?

 You could argue that maybe our function is getting a little big.
-The simplest refactor for this would be to extract out some functionality into another function and you already know how to declare functions.
+The simplest refactor for this would be to extract out some functionality into another function.

 ```go
 func Hello(name string, language string) string {